flywire/lo-p/docs/49-Ext_Doc_Event_Macros.md

 fields, but GetText.show and GetNumber.get (and its dialog and listener) will be stored inside the document.

-Office documents, such as FormMacrosTest.odt, can be manipulated as zip files; I chose 7-Zip (https://7-zip.org/) for the purpose, because it's powerful, open source, and can be executed from the command line and from DOS batch scripts.
+Office documents, such as `FormMacrosTest.odt`, can be manipulated as zip files; I chose 7-Zip (https://7-zip.org/) for the purpose, because it's powerful, open source, and can be executed from the command line and from DOS batch scripts.